 Pharmacists, doctors, pharmaconomists, hospital nurses, and others working with adverse events surveillance and reporting.
 The course is an introduction to pharmacovigilance and is applicable for new employees within the area.

-To give participants a basic introduction to the current requirements in order to highlight responsibilities applicable both for the marketing authorisation holder and the sponsor for clinical trials.
+To give participants a basic introduction, to the current requirements in order to highlight responsibilities applicable for both the marketing authorisation holder and the sponsor for clinical trials.
 To give participants a basic introduction, to the most important terms and the practical handling of Pharmacovigilance for medicinal products for human use.
 To create an option for dialog between the authorities and the industry.

 Medicinal products become more and more potent, why further requirements are needed regarding careful surveillance of the risks to the use of the products.